amunategui/amunategui.github.io/_posts/2016-01-11-anomaly-detection-h2o.md

 ```

 We now call the <a href='http://rpackages.ianhowson.com/cran/h2o/man/h2o.anomaly.html' target='_blank'>h2o.anomaly</a> function to reconstruct the original data set using the reduced set of features and calculate a means squared error between both.
-Here we set ``per_feature`` paratmer to FALSE in the ``h2o.anomaly`` function call as we want a reconstruction meany error based on observations, not individual features (but you should definitely play around feature-level scores as it could lead to important insights into your data).
+Here we set ``per_feature`` parameter to FALSE in the ``h2o.anomaly`` function call as we want a reconstruction meany error based on observations, not individual features (but you should definitely play around feature-level scores as it could lead to important insights into your data).

 ```{r eval=FALSE}